elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A function that is a property of an object is called its method.
+  <div><strong>Interview Response:</strong> A function that is a property of an object is called a "method" in object-oriented programming.
+Methods are used to perform actions or manipulate object data.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />